Are applications accepted for courses not on the list of OENC Courses for Adoption?

 Am I limited to using what is on the OENC Collection?
 Could I adopt material from another organization or a locally adapted OER?

-Applicants and participants are in no way limited to the content in the Open Education North Carolina Collection.
-We host curated content there in an effort to make it easier for instructors to discover and adopt high-quality textbooks quickly.
-Applicants are welcome to use open materials from any source.
+The OENC program has ended and is not currently accepting applications.
+While the program was operation, applicants and participants were not limited to the content in the Open Education North Carolina Collection.
+We hosted curated content there in an effort to make it easier for instructors to discover and adopt high-quality textbooks quickly.
+Applicants were welcome to use open materials from any source.
 Please see our OER Guide for other sources of open educational content.

 I already use an OER in my course.
 Can I still apply for a grant?

-We’re happy to hear that you’re already lowering barriers to learning in your courses and at your institution!
-Unfortunately, we cannot provide grants to instructors who are already using open materials.
-Our grant funds are designated to incentivize instructors to move their courses from commercial textbooks/products to open materials.
+The OENC program has ended and is not currently accepting applications or distributing grants.
+While the program was operation, unfortunately, we could not provide grants to instructors who are already using open materials.
+Our grant funds were designated to incentivize instructors to move their courses from commercial textbooks/products to open materials.

 Are the grants available to individuals only, or can a team of instructors apply?

-Grants are available to both individuals and teams.
-An individual who receives a grant will be awarded $1,000.
-Teams may receive a slightly larger sum depending on their application, but can expect to receive at least $1,000 to split amongst themselves.
+The OENC program has ended and is not currently accepting applications or distributing grants.
+While the program was operation, grants were available to both individuals and teams.
+An individual who received a grant was awarded $1,000.
+Teams may have received a slightly larger sum depending on their application, but could expect to receive at least $1,000 to split amongst themselves.

 How long do I have to commit to using OER in my course?

-We ask applicants to estimate how many sections of the course they (and their collaborators, if they have collaborators) will teach using OER over the next two years.
-However, you are only required to commit to using OER in your course for one semester.
+We asked applicants to estimate how many sections of the course they (and their collaborators, if they have collaborators) would teach using OER over the next two years.
+However, you were only required to commit to using OER in your course for one semester.
 If you decide after that semester that you would like to return to using a commercial textbook, you are free to do so.

 Is there any effort to make OERs a part of a local QEP initiative?